 Meanwhile, Trunk of Tree had somehow convinced himself that he would make a better leader than Many Paths.
 Try as he might, he could not convince others to share this opinion.
 All he did as he sought out support was to distance himself from others.
 Prior to his questioning of Many Paths, he had actually been popular and well-respected among the Veritas, both for his strength and for his not inconsiderable military instincts.
 But this campaign, he reflected is going very badly for me.
 He brooded on his failure and recalled that ALT-R had used POND MUD in his various schemes.
 As he paced back and forth along a line of wild blueberries, he turned the problem this way and that.
 Aloud, he said, “Who can be my POND MUD?”

 As chance would have it, Many Paths had come with Easy Tears to pick some blueberries and overheard his odd question.
 Preoccupied as he was, Trunk of Tree did not notice their presence.
 Many Paths found herself tempted to keep around the bend out of sight to see whether Trunk of Tree would say anything else.
 But she felt a mild dishonesty fringed such an action so she playfully announced, “Well, met, Trunk of Tree.
-I don’t things ended well for POND MUD, nor for ALT-R either.
+I don’t think that things ended well for POND MUD, nor for ALT-R either.
 But I am sorry if you are mourning him.
 I felt bad that we lost both of them to the forces of greed and deception.
 In the end, it was as though they were the offspring of The Orange Man.”

 Trunk of Tree glanced back and forth between the two young maids and his cheeks reddened.
 “Well, I’m not really mourning him.
 I was just curious — do you know anything about their friendship?
 I mean, I don’t see why POND MUD did whatever ALT-R said.
 Do you understand it?”